Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Baltimore is 6-6-0 against the spread this season.

-- The Ravens have been favored by 4.5 points or more five times this season and have not covered the spread in any of them.
+- This season, the Ravens are winless against the spread when entering a game as a favorite of 4.5 points or more (in five chances).

-- Baltimore's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Baltimore's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).

-- When Baltimore scores more than 24.3 points, it is 2-3 against the spread and 4-1 overall.
+- Baltimore is 2-3 against the spread and 4-1 overall in games when it puts up more than 24.3 points.

-- In games that Baltimore picks up over 367.5 yards, the team is 2-5 against the spread and 5-2 overall.

-- This year, the Ravens have turned the ball over 17 times, seven more than the Steelers' takeaways (10).
+- The Ravens have turned the ball over 17 times this season, seven more turnovers than the Steelers have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Steelers.